Updated June 8, 2024

 A pay-for-delete letter works the same way as a goodwill deletion.
 The only difference is with a pay-for-delete letter, you are negotiating with the collection agency.

-Always remember that the debt collection agency bought your debt from original lenders.
-Their goal would be to gain some money from that purchase.
-It only happens when you pay off your debts.
+Always remember that the debt collection agency bought your debt from the original lenders.
+Their goal is to gain some money from that purchase.
+This only happens when you pay off your debts.
 You can negotiate that you'll pay the full debt or a portion in exchange for removing the collection account.

 Document your agreement with collection agency